Managed IT

 Use of Structured Data Reduces Errors

-One of the biggest benefits of data analytics implementation is the reduction in human error wherever possible.
+One of the biggest advantages of implementing data analytics in healthcare is the ability to reduce human error in critical administrative processes.

-It’s no secret that healthcare organizations want to remove even the smallest possibility of errors; in fact, 91% of executives rank reducing medical errors as a high or very-high priority compared to other clinical initiatives at their health system.
+It’s no surprise that minimizing these errors is a top priority.
+In fact, 91% of healthcare executives rank reducing medical errors as a high or very high priority compared to other clinical initiatives.

 While there’s no doubt that big data in healthcare is becoming a must-have, there are also obstacles to its implementation.